todddeluca/recipes/fermentation/README.md

 ## Airlock Ball Jar Lid

-Some people think that fermenting in the anaerobic environment achieved by using an airlock makes fermenting easier, more consistent and more delicious.
-Some examples:
+I have read that fermenting in the anaerobic environment achieved by using an airlock makes fermenting easier, more consistent and more delicious.
+Take these sources for example:

 - [Fermentation Equipment, Part 1: Airlocks][3].
 - [Mark Frauenfelder's Go-To Sauerkraut][4].